 - Categorize and prioritize user feedback for an app

-- Print one copy of Prototype Feedback - Activity Guide for each group of 2 or 3
+- Print one copy of activity guide for each group of 2 or 3

 - Print one copy of Improve a Screen for each student

 - Colored pencils or markers for the paper prototypes

 Heads Up!
 Please make a copy of any documents you plan to share with students.